COMPANY REGISTER SERVICES from 10€!

 What is an association?
 An association is a voluntary association of persons formed for the purpose of pursuing a non-profit-making objective as defined in its statutes.

-The founders of the Society may be both natural and legal persons, but the number of Founders may not be less than two.
+The founders of a society may be natural or legal persons, but The number of founding members may not be less than two.

 The Society shall have the right to engage in economic activities in order to pursue its objectives and to ensure its activities.